Pollution in California: San Joaquin Valley Air Quality

 The San Joaquin Valley of California has poor air quality and high rates of asthma.
 Surveys were collected from 744 residents of the San Joaquin Valley from November 2014 to January 2015 to examine the public's views about air quality.
 Based on the information gathered, those in the San Joaquin Valley who are exposed to the highest concentrations of a certain air pollutant ranked the air quality in their area much lower compared to other regions who experienced lower concentrations of that air pollutant.
 The air quality is calculated to be either moderate or unhealthy, especially for sensitive groups such as children, since there is a strong association between poor air quality and asthma.
 However, there is a great disproportionality when it comes to who experiences the worst of the air quality and who causes it.
-In 2002 the National Air Toxic Assessment (NATA) identified areas that are at high respiratory risk in the San Joaquin Valley and according the U.S. Census Bureau, over half of the population in these communities are Hispanic and a quarter lives under the poverty line.
+In 2002 the National Air Toxic Assessment (NATA) identified areas that are at high respiratory risk in the San Joaquin Valley and according to the U.S. Census Bureau, over half of the population in these communities are Hispanic and a quarter lives under the poverty line.
 Importantly though, these communities also exhibit the highest percentages of residents under 18 years old, who are also some of the most vulnerable to developing respiratory issues.
 On the contrary, the communities with the lowest risk have a predominantly white middle-class population, with only 38% being Hispanic and 16% living under the poverty line.

 As stated before, nitrogen oxide (NOx) is a main cause of the respiratory issues in California and that 4% of NOx comes from agricultural land alone.
 The San Joaquin Valley is one of California's top ten producers of agriculture and this sector of the economy makes up the majority of jobs in the Valley.
 Consequently, agriculture contributes to 35% of the Valley's air pollution making it the largest contributor compared to other contributors such as cars and trucks, forest fires, etc. However, it was not until 2004 that farms in California were required to meet the same permit requirements as other industries in terms of air pollution.